Skip to main content

 -H "Authorization: Bearer $BEARER"

-To view batch items available for a specific evidence request, use GET /v0/evidence-requests/{id}/batch-items:
+To view batches available for a specific evidence request, use GET /v0/evidence-requests/{id}/batch-items:

 Get batch items for evidence request.